MikeTannenbaum/digital-garden-jekyll-template/_notes/My new system design.md

 After much experimentation and exploration of new tools, I’ve improved my system tremendously *without adding any new tools*!

 OK ok, I added one.
 But that’s because it’s an incredible tool with so much impact and potential I just had to give them my money.
-It’s called [Readwise](https://readwise.io) and I’ll write more about it in the future.
+It’s called [Readwise](https://readwise.io) and I’ll write more about it in the future.

 ## Here’s what I’m working with right now
 While a big part of this system is to facilitate writing, it’s important to remember that [[It’s not a writing system, it’s a thinking system whose byproduct is writing]].